arpngzl/HTMLfoundations/README.md

 HTML has a vast list of predefined tags that you can use to create all kinds of different elements.</p>
 <ul><li><h3></h3>Void Elements</li></ul>
 <p>Some HTML elements do not have a closing tag.
 These elements just have a single tag.
 They are known as void elements because they are void of any content, there is nothing inside of them.
-No closing tag means they can’t wrap content like other tags do. for example &lt:br&gt; , &lt;img&gt;</p>
+No closing tag means they can’t wrap content like other tags do. for example &lt;br&gt; , &lt;img&gt; <br>
+You might also see these referred to as self-closing tags.</p>